aplteam/MarkAPL/Docs/MarkAPL.md

 1. After an empty line there must be a line that starts with either a hyphen (`-`) or an asterisk (`*`) or an underscore (`_`).
 1. There must be at least three such characters on the line.
-1. There might be zero to a maximum of three white space characters to the left of the characters defining the ruler.
+1. There might be zero to a maximum of three space characters to the left of the characters defining the ruler.
 1. There are no other characters but spaces allowed, with the exception of [ Special attributes](#).